mrjoshbear/after-sundown-2e/9-maya-the-dreamlands/evil-plants.md

 ### Creepers
 _"It waits till we’re weak before it reveals its strength."_

 Creepers are the weakest of the Evil Plants, but are subtle and insidious nonetheless.
 The real body of the creeper is a system of interlocking rhizomatic roots that lie underground or parasitically buried into other plants that emerge only to creep their way into weakened prey.
-From these roots spring a myriad of possible forms, most commonly brightly colored flowering vines or apparent patches of beautiful wild flowers.
+From these roots spring myriad possible forms, most commonly brightly colored flowering vines or apparent patches of beautiful wild flowers.
 Disturbing these flowers subjects the area to clouds of sticky poison that (most commonly) drives everyone in the area to hallucinatory madness as the vines and roots begin their slow emergence to trap them in place.

-Creepers are obviously quite dangerous to cultivate, but sometimes people try anyway as they can be coaxed into producing particular poisons (instead of a ready supply of hallucinogens) or reagents useful in Bitter Fruit recipes.
+Creepers are obviously quite dangerous to cultivate, but people sometimes try anyway as they can be coaxed or bred into producing particular poisons or reagents useful in Bitter Fruit recipes.

 Creepers have a nonstandard attribute array because they were never humans.
 Creepers have no Agility or ability to move outside of using Grass Rope to extend parts of themselves or the plants that they exist alongside and have no personalities to exercise Charisma, but very old and well-fed Creepers could resemble a forest of mangroves or aspens more than a cluster of vines.
 Before their Potency modifier their attribute ranges are:

-S: 1/12 A: 0/0 I: 5/10 L: 1/1 W: 1/6 C: 0/0
+S: 1/12 A: 0/0 I: 5/10 L: 1/1 W: 1/6 C: 0/0 E: 0/0 P: 1

-A Creeper has an Astral power source and a Feeding power schedule - any lost power points are restored by consuming bodies.
+A Creeper has an Astral power source and a Feeding power schedule - any lost Magic Points are restored by consuming bodies.
 As with other Evil Plants they are vulnerable to iron and weakened by alcohol - spraying an area down can prevent them from extending their roots until it evaporates.

 #### Creeper Starting Powers

 Basic Powers

  * Grass Rope (Basic Coil of Thorns)
- * Bite of the Serpent (Basic Descent of Entropy) _Native_ - Hallucinogenic
+ * Bite of the Serpent (Basic Lure of Destruction) _Native_ - Hallucinogenic or Soporific

 **Story Inspiration:** [The Ruins](https://www.imdb.com/title/tt0963794/), [Annihilation](https://www.imdb.com/title/tt2798920/), [Little Joe](https://www.imdb.com/title/tt9204204/)